The State of Gaming App Marketing – 2024 Edition

 Share of apps monetizing by revenue model

-Join our live webinar to dive into the data and get tips from our experts
+Watch our on-demand webinar to dive into the data and get tips from our experts

 Casual games lead the pack